apache/nuttx/configs/sabre-6quad/README.txt

 LEDs
 ----
-A single LED is available driven by USR_DEF_RED_LED.
+A single LED is available driven GPIO1_IO02.
+On the schematic this is USR_DEF_RED_LED signal to pin T1 (GPIO_2).
+This signal is shared with KEY_ROW6 (ALT2).
+A low value illuminates the LED.

 This LED is not used by the board port unless CONFIG_ARCH_LEDS is defined.
 In that case, the usage by the board port is defined in